maxchang3/io-runner/README.md

 * [x]  Automatically adapts to any theme in VSCode via CSS variables for better native compatibility.
 * [ ] more...

+This extension may still have the following issues to be resolved:

+* [ ] Due to executing native tasks in VSCode, it is significantly slower than running commands directly.
+    * Consider manually executing tasks by parsing the task configuration.
+* [ ] CodeMirror has been introduced as an editor, but it seems unnecessary.
+    * Simulating some features through a textarea would suffice, but for large texts, a virtual view/line number mechanism needs to be implemented.
+    * Pray that VSCode provides Webview with the ability to use native editors.
+* [ ] The pause mechanism for file execution is not elegant enough.

 ## Configuration Guide

 Currently, this extension is **NOT** ready to use out of the box.
 It depends on configurations in `launch.json` and tasks specified in `tasks.json`.